tapasmishra/tapasmishra.github.io/_posts/2020-05-18-Docker-Swarm-Cluster-on-Raspberry-Pi.md

   - Cluster
 categories:
   - docker
+toc: true
+toc_label: "Table of Contents"
+toc_icon: "cog"
 ---
+## Description
 In the [previous chapter](https://www.linuxfunda.com/docker/how-to-install-docker-on-raspberry-pi/) we learnt how to install Docker engine.
 Now in this chapter we will learn how to install Swarm mode.

-First upall tet us setup a 1 node Sawrm Cluster.
+First upall let us setup a single node Sawrm Cluster.
 We will see how Swarm mode works and we will understand few components of it.
 Then in our next chapter we will add 2 more nodes to our cluster.
-Asuming that we have already installed Docker Engine on our instance I will directly start from configuring the Swarm Mode.
+Asuming that we have already installed Docker Engine on our instance I will directly start creating the Swarm Mode.

+## Install Swarm mode

-To create the Swarm you need to first SSH to the host machine whre the Docker engine is installed.
-In my case I will SSH to the maching which IP is `192.168.0.131`
+To create the Swarm you need to first SSH to the host machine where the Docker engine is installed.
+In my case I will SSH to the machine which IP is `192.168.0.131`

 ```ruby